Piti (food): Ingredients

 In Armenia, putuk (Armenian word for crock) is traditionally served directly in the clay pot in which it was cooked.
 The soup is often accompanied by an Armenian leavened bread called matnakash, which can be dipped into the broth.
 In some regions, the soup is consumed in two steps.
 Firstly, the broth is served with the bread, and secondly the meat gets added to the broth and the side dish gets served.
 The main ingredients include lamb meat, mutton, tail fat chickpeas, potatoes, onions, dried alycha and saffron.

 In Azerbaijan, piti is eaten in two steps.
 Firstly, bread is crumpled on a plate and then spiced.
 After that, the broth is poured over it.
 Secondly, more crumpled bread is added to the plate and the remainder of the Piti (mutton fat, meat and vegetables) are poured over, mixed together, and eaten.

 Shaki piti

 Shaki piti uses boiled chestnuts.
-It is cooked in an pot.
-Firstly, chickpeas, mutton and tail fat are put in the pots.
-After that water is added and the dish gets cooked.
+It is cooked in a pot.
+First, chickpeas, mutton and tail fat are put in the pots.
+After that, water is added and the dish is cooked.